kubernetes-sigs/cluster-api-provider-nested/virtualcluster/pkg/syncer/resources/pod/validationplugin/README.md

 func (q *ExampleQuotaValidationPlugin) Validation(podobj client.Object, clusterName string) bool {
         return true
 }

 ```

-Users can extend the interface class and have their own implementations.
-Following is an example of essential functions for the validation plugin to work with per tenant lock and tenant list.
+### Users can extend the validationplugin  interface class and have their own implementations.
+Following is an example of essential functions that implement per tenant lock and manage tenant list.

 ```
 type QuotaValidationPlugin struct {